NCAS-CMS/cms-website/_unified-model/ozone-redistribution.md

 The ozone redistribution (OR) scheme for GC3.1 (CMIP6) is described in a paper by [Hardiman, 2019](https://doi.org/10.1029/2019MS001714).
 The Met Office also have [documentation](https://code.metoffice.gov.uk/trac/moci/wiki/OzoneRedistribution) for a how the OR works in a suite.

 These instructions are for adding OR to a GC3.1 suite on Archer2.
-If you have a GC5 suite it may have OR already included, but changes will be required to run on Archer2.
+If you have a GC5 suite, it may have OR already included but changes will be required to run on Archer2.
+Alternatively you may find it easier to use one of the refernce suites as a starting point.

 See the reference suites for working examples: